-The National Broadband Network (NBN) regulatory framework was set up with two Acts:
+The National Broadband Network (NBN) regulatory framework was set up with 2 Acts:

 - National Broadband Network Companies Act 2011